connets/tod-omnet/README.md

 CARLA world configuration parameters:
 - `simulationTimeStep`: length of the fixed time step of *CARLA synchronous mode*
 - `carlaConfiguration`: the specific CARLA world configuration.
-This must be one of the configurations available in the CARLA side components in the [configuration folder](https://github.com/connets/tod-carla/tree/main/configuration/world)
+This must be one of the world configurations available in the CARLA side component in the [world configuration folder](https://github.com/connets/tod-carla/tree/main/configuration/world)

 ``` ini
 ######### CARLA manager configurations #################